bufbuild/buf-breaking-action/README.md

           against: 'https://github.com/acme/weather.git#branch=main'
 ```

+This configuration will compare against the `main` branch of the repository.

+Please note that in order for the `buf-breaking-action` to run and detect changes successfully,
+both the `input` and the `against` will need to have valid Buf modules that compile.

 ### Push

 When we configure this action on `push`, we often need to update the reference to